danyx23/danyx23.github.io/_posts/2016-02-12-signals-in-elm.md

 layout: post
 title: Signals in Elm
 ---
+(Disclaimer: This post was written about Elm 0.16.
+Signals, the mechanism described in this post, have since been deprecated.
+The concepts in this post may still help understand how the Elm Architecture works internally, but the actual code has changed significantly)

 I have rewritten a webapp from React/Redux to [Elm](http://elm-lang.org/) over the last few weeks and am really enjoying the language so far.
 Elm is a compile to Javascript, purely functional language that was built specifically to create web UIs with it.
 It is inspired by several functional programming languages, especially Haskell and OCaml.
 I have participated in the Elm google group quite a bit lately and I noticed that even though the Elm docs are really good, there are some concepts that are a bit hard to understand and to differentiate from each other.
 I am therefore starting a mini-series of posts about different concepts in Elm.
 This first one is about Signals - and why you don't see them much in many smaller Elm programs even though they are always there.

 These blog posts assume that you already know a little bit about Elm, e.g. you have gone through the [great primer "Road to Elm"](http://www.lambdacat.com/road-to-elm-index/) by Lambdacat and then studied the [Elm Architecture Tutorials](https://github.com/evancz/elm-architecture-tutorial) a little.
 OTOH, if you already use Tasks and Ports extensively you will find most of this a bit boring :).
 If you already know about Signals, you may want to jump ahead to the next post about [tasks and effects]({% post_url 2016-02-19-tasks-and-effects-in-elm %}) or the one after that about [ports]({% post_url 2016-02-26-ports-in-elm %})